 He has spent a large part of his career in the Middle East, as well as time in North Africa, FSU, the Americas, the UK North Sea, Scandinavia & the Caribbean.
 Mr Bell has a First Class Honours Degree in Engineering from Strathclyde University in Scotland and studied Executive Leadership at Haas Business School, University of Berkeley California.
 Previous public company directorships include Gulf Keystone Petroleum, Tethys Petroleum where he was Executive Chairman.
 He was appointed as a Non Executive Director of Gulfsands in 2014 and then appointed Managing Director in 2016.

-Mr Bell was appointed as an independent Non Executive Director of Aminex in November 2017.
+Mr Bell was appointed as Chairman of Aminex in February 2019 having served as an independent Non Executive Director since November 2017.

 Andrew James Morris